 - (ii) having a level of disability similar to the level of disability described in the ADL trigger as determined under regulations prescribed by the Secretary of the Treasury in consultation with the Secretary of Health and Human Services

-- Or, (iii) requiring "substantial supervision" to protect such individual from threats to health and safety due to "severe cognitive impairment" (including all forms of dementia including Alzheimer's
+- Or, (iii) requiring "substantial supervision" to protect such individual from threats to health and safety due to "severe cognitive impairment" (including all forms of dementia, including Alzheimer's

 Activities of Daily Living

-A policy cannot be considered "tax-qualified" unless the determination of whether an individual is a "chronically ill individual” takes into account at least five of those activities.
+A policy cannot be considered "tax-qualified" unless the determination of whether an individual is a "chronically ill individual" considers at least five of those activities.

 Most major companies use all six ADLs.
-"Substantial assistance" with at least two of the six ADLs means "hands-on assistance" and/or "standby assistance”.
+"Substantial assistance" with at least two of the six ADLs means "hands-on assistance" and/or "standby assistance."

-Hands-on" assistance means the physical assistance of another person without which the individual would be unable to perform the activity of daily living.
+"Hands-on" assistance means the physical assistance of another person without which the individual would be unable to perform the activity of daily living.

 "Standby assistance" means the presence of another person within arm's reach of the individual that is necessary to prevent, by physical intervention, injury to the individual while the individual is performing the ADL (such as being ready to catch the individual if the individual falls while getting into or out of the bathtub or shower as part of bathing, or being ready to remove food from the individual's throat if the individual chokes while eating.)

-Insurance Agents, Financial Planners, and Specilaists
+Insurance Agents, Financial Planners, and Specialists

-If multiple agents give you quotes for the same coverage the premiums should be exactly the same.
+If multiple agents give you quotes for the same coverage with the same insurance company, the premiums should be exactly the same.
 The only difference is the underwriting category.